CodeChefVIT/devsoc-landing-25/README.md

 <br/>

 > <p>Welcome to Code of DEVSOC'25 Landing, your one-stop destination for all information regarding our 48-hour hackathon.
-From prize pools to tracks, sponsors to timelines, everything you need to know is conveniently located on this website, seamlessly operate.</p>
+From prize pools to tracks, sponsors to timelines, everything you need to know is conveniently located on this website.</p>

 ## 🌐 Deploy
 [https://devsoc25.codechefvit.com /](https://devsoc25.codechefvit.com/)